 408 West Franklin Street

 An admission tuition deposit is NOT REQUIRED to "hold" your space in the CERT program.

-Application review will begin in January.
+Application review will begin in January for the fall matriculation date and in September for the spring matriculation date.
 Applicants are encouraged to apply early.

-While there is no official deadline for applying to the Premedical Graduate Certificate Program, we strongly recommend having all of your materials into the Graduate School by 1 July to ensure that your file can be processed in time for the upcoming fall semester.
-Due to rolling admissions, the class may fill before 1 July.
+The official deadline for applying to the Premedical Graduate Certificate Program requires that students have all their material into the Graduate School by July 15 (for fall matriculation) OR November 15th (for the new spring matriculation option) to ensure that your file can be processed in time for the upcoming semester.
+Due to rolling admissions, the class may fill before the application deadlines.